 Tufts benefits from world-class departments of Art and Art History, Drama and Dance, and Music; from BFA and combined degree programs in its School of the Museum of Fine Arts; and from its special relationship with the New England Conservatory of Music, where Tufts students may pursue combined degrees or take classes.
 Outside of the curriculum, Tufts students are engaged in myriad fine and performing arts groups, many student-run, and are able to take advantage of opportunities to participate in music and artistic expression in some of the most beautiful performance halls and galleries in Boston.

-With over 180 performances on campus every year, Tufts’ vibrant music scene includes student-run a capella groups and bands, 16 performing ensembles, and classes open to all Tufts students regardless of prior experience.
+With over 180 performances on campus every year, Tufts’ vibrant music scene includes student-run a capella groups and bands, 16 performance ensembles, and classes open to all Tufts students regardless of prior experience.
 Student groups can practice in one of three sound-proof Wenger booths at the Perry and Marty Granoff Music Center.
 After practice, you can peer into rehearsals of the opera ensemble, the jazz band, the Indonesian gamelan housed in our World Music Room, or catch a chamber music master class.
-On campus you’ll find African drumming and dance, Arabic and Jewish music – and then there’s Boston itself, with opportunities as far reaching as the New England Conservatory and Jordan Hall, popular concerts at major venues like the Garden, and bands at the famous Paradise Rock Club.
+On campus, you’ll find African drumming and dance, as well as Arabic and Jewish music – and then there’s Boston itself, with opportunities as far reaching as the New England Conservatory and Jordan Hall, popular concerts at major venues like the Garden, and bands at the famous Paradise Rock Club.
 Some students may enroll in a combined degree program with the New England Conservatory.

 Drama & Dance